Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

         *Figure: all groundwater levels relative to the Lake Hawea level on the sampling date (positive values are groundwater levels below the lake)*

 Several of the bores have recorded bore logs which are shown in the figure below.
-Driller's logs can be imprecise; however the logs demonstrate lower conductivity sediments overlying more conductive sediments at ~ 320 m msl.
-This elevation is also typically where drilling stopped suggesting they finally had found conductive material.
+Drillers logs can be imprecise; however, the logs demonstrate lower conductivity sediments overlying more conductive sediments at ~ 320 m msl.
+This elevation is also typically where drilling stopped, suggesting they had finally found conductive material.
 Some logs also show more conductive sediments overlying the less conductive sediments, but this is spatially variable.

 .. figure:: ../support_figures/borelogs.png